 When these combine, they form pure H2O.
 This means that deionised water contains no charged ions, making it a poor conductor of electricity.

 However, deionisation only removes charged impurity ions, meaning that organic impurities like bacteria remain in the water since they do not have a charge.
-Therefore, the overall purity of the final product largely depends on the source water and how much organic matter it contains.
+This means that deionised water isn’t always suitable for applications that require a high level of microbial purity, such as medical or pharmaceutical settings.

 Distilled Water